theshepherdmatt/Quadify-moode/README.md

 ### Volumio
 * Installation of OLED Display
-* Installation of aptswi (web interface with some system options, see below)
+* Installation of web interface with some system options, see below

-## APTSWI : ToolSet in a Web Interface
+## ToolSet in a Web Interface
 Some options can be configured by the user (such as OLED brightness, sleep-delay, or boot logo) in a tiny web interface powered by nodeJS.
 You can get there by using your web browser to open the **port 4150** :
 * Navigate to [http://volumio.local:4150](http://volumio.local:4150.).